movementlabsxyz/MIP/MIP/mip-34/README.md

 - **attester**  (not recommended)
 The term attester has been deprecated in favor of validator.
 - **quorum certificate** (not recommended)
-The term quorum certificate has been deprecated in favor of L2-confirmation certificate.
+The term quorum certificate has been deprecated in favor of fastconfirmation certificate.

 ## Motivation